hunter-teacher-cert/cohort-3-summer-work-JABianchi/methods/lp/01_lesson MethodswithReturns.md

 Discussion Questions:
 * Where are you returning stuff to?
 Store or Home?
-* method of shopping; if youLike It return false (keep them) if donlt like it retrun t
+* method of shopping; if youLike It return false (keep them) if donlt like it retrun true to return clothes.

 ### Mini-Lesson
 * What is return?